consilience/laravel-extended-logging/README.md

 ```

 Then set `LOG_CHANNEL=container` when running in a container to send all logs to `stderr`.
-Use other channels for other environments.
+Other channels may be more suitable for other environments.

 Additional options are available by publishing the config file (`laravel-extended-logging.php`)
 for the package: